 Apple Watch History

-The world held its breath for an Apple iWatch, and it never came.
-Instead, Apple introduced a new naming scheme and a new product: Apple Watch.
-Tim Cook announced the new product with a "one more thing" at the September 2014 iPhone keynote.
+The world held its breath for an Apple "iWatch," and it never came.
+Instead, Apple introduced an unexpected naming scheme and the first Apple wearable-tech device.
+Tim Cook announced the new product with a "one more thing" addendum at the September 2014 iPhone launch event.

 The Apple Watch Series 6 comes with a brighter always-on display, a pulse oximeter, and new colors.
-The faster S6, Apple Silicon processor means everything is more efficient and faster.
+The faster S6 Apple Silicon processor means everything is faster and more efficient.

 Apple Watch SE